Ojhkmhoiuyhi/deep-research-mcp-server-copy/README.md

 ### Standalone CLI Usage

-To run `open-deep-research` directly from the command line:
+To run `deep-research` directly from the command line:

 ```bash
 npm run start "your research query"